abhx7/PseudoSpectral-Methods-in-Optimal-Control/README.md

 - **Galerkin Method Error Analysis**: Deriving and analyzing the error terms when applying Galerkin methods.
 - **Gauss-Jacobi Integration**: Numerical integration using Gaussian quadrature and Chebyshev nodes.
 - **Bernstein Polynomials**: Studying the Bernstein polynomials and their role in uniform approximation.
-- **Fourier Series Integration and Applications**: Applications of Fourier series in integrating functions.

 Each folder contains:
 - **Theory files (Markdown)**: Overview and detailed explanations of key concepts.